 Copy Trading Platforms

-eToro.com is one of the best known copy trading platforms, but it isn't cheap and is only available in a handful of countries.
-So we reviewed its platform in detail against two up-and-coming rivals with a strong product offering: FPMarkets.com and LiteFinance.com.
+eToro is one of the best known copy trading platforms, but it isn't cheap and is only available in a handful of countries.
+So we've reviewed 2 alternatives that could work for you: FPMarkets.com and LiteFinance.com.

 - Risk warning: 83% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

-- Platforms: MetaTrader 4, MetaTrader 5, Copy trading, Mirror trading
+- Platforms: MT4, MT5, Copy trading, Mirror trading

 In this article: